Latina-In-The-Loop/litl-blog/_posts/2026-03-27-passive-learning-trap.md

 ## The Side Quest That Wasn't

 At some point I did something that felt completely unrelated.
 I stepped away from AI entirely and earned my Remote Pilot License.
 On the surface: a break.
 A hobby.
 A side quest.
 Getting my Remote Pilot License forced me to think differently.

 A pilot doesn’t control everything directly.
 They operate inside a changing environment with rules, constraints, and incomplete information.
 Weather shifts.
 Conditions change.
 What looked straightforward a few minutes ago can become a bad decision once you factor in airspace, visibility, battery life, or what is happening on the ground.

 The job is not to force certainty where there isn’t any.
 The job is to make sound decisions with the information you have, while staying inside the boundaries that keep people safe.

-> My thinking about systems was upgraded.

 Flying a drone is not just about knowing how to move it.
 It is about judgment, restraint, and situational awareness.
 You are constantly assessing what matters, what might change, and whether the conditions still support the decision you were about to make.
 Sometimes the right move is to continue.
 Sometimes it is to pause.
 Sometimes it is not to fly at all.
 That feels much closer to the challenge of building AI systems than I expected.

 With agentic systems, a model response is only one part of the decision.
 The system still has to determine whether there is enough information to continue.
 What is the system allowed to do?
 What should trigger escalation?
 Where does human review belong?
 What happens when the information is incomplete, the output is shaky, or the environment changes halfway through the task?

-That is the shift I’m starting to see more clearly.
-In both cases, the work is not just execution.
-It is governance.
+I started to see the same pattern in both.
+The work is execution, but it is also governance.

 > "I'd been practicing it at altitude.
 I just didn't have the vocabulary for it yet."

 ## The Misconception Running the Market

-When I came back to AI, the conversation had shifted from Generative AI to Agentic AI.
+When I came back to AI, I started noticing a pattern in how people were talking about it.
 My first reaction: I'm behind.
 My second reaction, about two weeks later: actually, no. This is exactly the entry point I was waiting for.

 Here's the misconception I keep seeing everywhere: that AI product success is a function of the model.
 That the team with access to the most powerful, highest-benchmark model wins.
 It's the wrong frame, and I think it's sending a lot of people in the wrong direction.